FrankJi1019/kemu-kupu/README.md

 #Note:

-To run this program, type the following from the command line: the wordquiz.sh specifies the class path for the java program to run:
+To run this program, type the following from the command line: the StartGame.sh specifies the class path for the java program to run:

 First, change the file permission to excutable: